BGorenc/WiFi_Controlled_Lightsaber/README.md

 <div style="text-align: center;">
   <img src="Images/hilt_spacer.PNG" alt="Hilt Spacer" title="Hilt Spacer" class="center">
   <p style="margin-top: 10px; text-align: left;">
-    <em>Used to fill the bottom of the hilt's opening so that the needed wires can be reached when fully assembled</em>
+    <em>Fig.5 - Used to fill the bottom of the hilt's opening so that the needed wires can be reached when fully assembled</em>
   </p>
 </div>